vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 **Step 2) Define some constants**

-Define some constants at the top of your file
+Define some constants at the top of your file for your host, and miniOrange appName.
+Your appName is found in the miniOrange plugin application list - see [How to get the application name](https://developers.miniorange.com/docs/oauth/wordpress/client/miscellaneous-info#getting-application-name)

 ```php
 define(SITE_URL,get_site_url());